Our Pledge To Reduce Plastic Packaging

-Our Pledge to Remove 50% of Plastic from our Boxes by the end of 2019
+Our Pledge to Reduce 50% of Plastic in our Boxes by the end of 2019

 Packaging plays an important role at Gousto and helps us to combat food waste.
 It delivers our precise ingredients across the country safely, so families can enjoy cooking and eating delicious recipes, without food waste.
 But how do we tackle both food waste and reduce packaging at the same time?
 This is the challenge we have set ourselves.